Alice Goodall

-Career
+Biography

 In December 2022, she was a gold medalist in the U23 team event at the 2022 European Cross Country Championships in Turin, Italy.

 An Edinburgh University athlete, Goodall was runner-up at the Scottish national cross country championships in Falkirk in March 2023.
 Goodall won the British University and Colleges (BUCS) title on her 10,000m track debut in a time of 33:10.01 in Loughborough in April 2023.

-In June 2023, she was a silver medalist at the 2023 World Mountain and Trail Running Championships in the women’s team up and down race.
+In June 2023, she was a silver medalist at the 2023 World Mountain and Trail Running Championships in the women’s team up and down race alongside Scout Adkin.
 In July 2023, she won gold at the 2023 European Athletics U23 Championships over 10,000 metres in Espoo, Finland.

 In January 2024, Goodall ran a 10 km personal best of 32.08 on the road in Valencia.
 In February 2024, Goodall finished as runner-up in the 10 km race at the 2024 FISU Cross Country World Championships in Muscat, Oman.
 The following week she won the Scottish national cross country title in Falkirk.
 In March 2024, she finished third at the UK Inter-Counties Cross Country Championships at Wollaton Park.
 She was subsequently named in the senior British team for the 2024 World Athletics Cross Country Championships in Serbia, where she finished 46th.